 All jokes aside, this beer is sweet so what do you naturally eat for balance?
 Something salty.
 Carne pasta, stroganoff, maybe even something smoky.

-Is the Xocaveza Winter-Spiced Mocha Stout a Year-Round Drinker?
+Is the Xocaveza Spiced Stout a Year-Round Drinker?

 I say yes, but Stone says no. Granted, it originally launched just over a week after Labor Day 2014 (when it was still rather warm) and I thought it was great.
 Since then, the company deems this beer a winter delicacy only, which I’m OK with.